Skip to main content

 • 2 O.S. § 3-82 and related sections — Pesticide registration and applicator licensing.

-Oklahoma's row-crop belt (winter wheat from the Panhandle to the Washita, cotton on the Red River, sorghum and corn in the central district) pulls heavy UAN-28 and UAN-32 through bulk liquid fertilizer plants.
-ODAFF inspectors check label compliance and product-integrity storage; containment geometry defaults to federal SPCC (40 CFR 112) thresholds for oil and to the EPA Pesticide Container Containment Rule (40 CFR 165 Subpart E) for commercial pesticide repackagers.
-Co-ops running 10,000-gallon UAN tanks typically engineer concrete or steel containment to hold 110% of the largest tank volume plus freeboard for rainfall — a belt-and-suspenders standard that keeps them out of both EPA and ODAFF violation territory.
+In Oklahoma's row-crop areas, like the Panhandle and Washita, bulk liquid fertilizer plants use a lot of UAN-28 and UAN-32.
+ODAFF inspectors check labels and storage integrity.
+Containment must meet federal SPCC (40 CFR 112) standards for oil and EPA Pesticide Container Containment Rule (40 CFR 165 Subpart E) for pesticides.
+Co-ops with 10,000-gallon UAN tanks usually build concrete or steel containment to hold 110% of the largest tank volume plus extra for rain, keeping them compliant with EPA and ODAFF rules.

 Oil & Gas Produced Water — Oklahoma Corporation Commission

-Oklahoma is one of the top produced-water states in the Lower 48.
-The Oklahoma Corporation Commission (OCC) Oil and Gas Conservation Division regulates drilling, completion, production, and saltwater disposal under OAC 165:10 (Oil and Gas Conservation):
+Oklahoma is a leading state for produced water in the Lower 48.
+The Oklahoma Corporation Commission (OCC) Oil and Gas Conservation Division oversees drilling, production, and saltwater disposal under OAC 165:10.

 • OAC 165:10-3 — Drilling, completion, and operation of wells.